Warning Signs of Employee Burnout & How to Prevent It

 3. Taking feedback personally

 Feedback can always be difficult to process.
 Those who are experiencing burnout are much more likely to take the feedback personally and get offended, even if it’s over something minor.
-Sometimes, the employees will blow the feedback out of proportion, or seem like they go from zero to a hundred over something small.
+Sometimes, the employees will blow the feedback out of proportion, or it seems like they go from zero to a hundred over something small.
 They may feel like they can’t do anything right, get offended, and take the feedback as a personal attack.

 4. Inability to concentrate